Intellexus-DSI/DharmaBench/README.md

+# DharmaBench: A Benchmark for Buddhist Texts in Sanskrit and Classical Tibetan

 **DharmaBench** is a comprehensive benchmark suite for evaluating large language models (LLMs) on classification and detection tasks in historical Buddhist texts written in Sanskrit and Classical Tibetan.
 The benchmark includes 13 tasks (6 Sanskrit, 7 Tibetan), with 4 shared across both languages.

 ## 🚀 Quick Start